Skip to main content Skip to main navigation Skip to footer content

 1985 – Viticulture and Enology Research Center founded by legendary faculty member Dr. Vincent E. Petrucci (who taught at Fresno State from 1948 until 1993)

-1986 – SAHE programs revisions: Agriculture Economics and Education changed when Agriculture Education moved back to Animal Science, becoming Animal Sciences and Agricultural Education)
+1986 – SAHE programs revisions: Agriculture Economics and Education changed when Agriculture Education moved back to Animal Science, becoming Animal Sciences and Agricultural Education).

 1987 – Industrial Technology Interior Design program changed name to Graphic & Interior Design (GID)